 IPVanish’s security protections are some of the best in the VPN industry, protecting your connection with military-level encryption and a kill switch.

 Privacy is a bit less optimal, although the provider does offer a layer of protection not available from most VPN services.

 While IPVanish doesn’t keep any user logs, the service doesn’t offer a cryptocurrency payment option.
 However, it owns and operates its server farms, meaning no third-party server operators have access to any user information.

 While IPVanish doesn’t supply the fastest connections in the business, they are up to the needs of most users when it comes to file sharing, streaming and more.
 The provider never imposes any data caps or bandwidth limitations.

 The provider protects their users well in the customer support department, with email support, 24/7 live support chat and a searchable support knowledge base.

 IPVanish offers native app support for the iOS, Android, macOS, Linux, Windows and Amazon Fire TV platforms.
 Native router support is also available.
 Unlimited simultaneous connections are available.

 - P2P file sharing allowed on all servers

 - No cryptocurrency payment options

 HIGHLY SECURE:IPVanish offers P2P users additional protection via their self-owned and -operated servers.
 The provider’s well-encrypted connections deliver enough oomph to quickly download and share files.
-IPVanish’s 7-day money-back guarantee is a bit short, but should still be sufficient.
+IPVanish now offers a 30-day money-back guarantee, bringing it up to the industry standard.